dnp3/opendnp3-guide/source/index.rst

 * 2.0.x is the development branch.
 Changes are happening to the -APIs.
 For a feature roadmap, check out the [milestones page](https://github.com/automatak/dnp3/issues/milestones).

-This is just a test, in the future, i'll be formatting the rest of the files to make them fit in the Sphinx format.
-For each bullet in the contents menu, a new folder is built and inside the folder we add the .rst files.

 Contents:
 ---------